 - Appetizer - Serve with tortilla chips, always a crowd pleaser!

 - Taco Night - This jalapeño pineapple salsa is a great addition to any taco night!
-It's great with chicken, shredded pork, fish, shrimp, or steak tacos!
-Add guacamole too!
+It's great with chicken, shredded pork, fish, shrimp, or Steak Fajita Tacos!
+Add Guacamole too!

 - Healthy Snack - A great recipe to meal prep to add healthy fruits and veggies to snacks and lunch throughout the week.

-- Other Dinner Ideas - Pineapple salsa over salmon or chicken with rice is delicious!
+- Other Dinner Ideas - Pineapple salsa over Simple Roasted Salmon or Cast Iron Skillet Chicken Breast with rice is delicious!
 It's also great as a side dish for barbecue chicken or ribs.

-- Game Day Menu - It pairs well with a pot of chili and other game day snacks!
+- Game Day Menu - It pairs well with a pot of Beef Vegetable Chili and other game day snacks!

 Making fresh salsa is really easy and forgiving!
 The amounts here don't need to be exact.
 So, if you're serving a big crowd, add a little more pineapple.
 Don't really like onions?
 Use less, leave them out, or sub scallions.
 If it's garden season, add more cherry tomatoes, or substitute any kind of tomatoes or bell pepper.